petter-a/ai-ht24-project/README.md

 In the long run, various API's and static downloads needs to be combined using adapters to produce intermediate datasets that can be combined efficiently.

-These challenges will be adressed during the implementation phase.

 # Scope of project

-The planned deliverable for the project scope is a program that allows the user to choose a particular stock from the S&P 500 index and retreive an analysis of the historical data and future predictions.
+The planned deliverable for the project scope is a program that allows the user to choose a particular stock from the S&P 500 index and display historical data and future predictions based on the same.

 # Installation